 - fabric (felt, flannel, or whatever type you prefer)

-- Sculpey or Fimo clay
+- Sculpey or Fimo clay (or more tiny wooden beads)

 - paint (optional)